Ignia/Style-Guide/Media Files/README.md

 - For tiling images, smaller isn't necessarily better; a larger image may take more time to download, but less time to render

 ### Formats
-- SVG should be used for vector-sourced content (e.g., scalable icons) as it is scalable, generally smaller, and can be independently styled
+- SVG should be used for vector-sourced content as it is scalable, generally smaller, and can be independently styled
 - JPEG should be used primarily for photographs
   - JPEGs should target a quality level ~60, although this will need to vary by application
   - JPEGs should *not* be exported with a color profile; if a color profile exists, it should be converted to RGB